Complex objects

 Also, while the MatchContained

 method lets you filter on a single field in an object in a list, you cannot use it to express multiple conditions on the same object in the list.
-That is, use it to find blog posts that have an author named Winston Churchill and an author with a specific email address.
-You cannot use it to find blog posts with a specific author that have both a specific name and a specific email address.
+Use it to find blog posts with an author named Winston Churchill and an author with a specific email address.
+You cannot use it to find blog posts with an author's exact name and email address.